 You tell her about the big fiasco back home when you told your parents that you were going to South America for four months.

 They shouted as if you had murdered someone.
-Then they grieved as if someone died in the family.
+They grieved as if some tragedy had happened in the family.

-You recall the long discussions about screwing up your career and that the right age to get married was slipping by.
-Instead of a home, a car, gold and diamond jewelry, you focused on visas.
+You recall the long discussions about spoiling your career and that the right age to get married was slipping by.
+Instead of a home, a car, and diamond jewelry, you focused on visas.

 But no convincing works on mothers.
 She was intimidated by society, of the unknowns, and for her daughter’s safety.